 Throughout KS1, children will have been displaying collected data on bar charts and pictograms.
 KS2 science investigations are ideal for moving on to line graphs and teaching children to look for relationships in their data.

-- How to construct a table to collect data
+- Construct a table to collect data

-- How to construct an accurate line graph
+- Construct an accurate line graph

 Start by showing the children a variety of charts and graphs with data displayed in different ways.
 Ask them what each chart or graph is showing and how easy it is to understand the data presented.

 Discuss why some options are better for displaying certain types of data.
 For example, a bar chart might be best to display the results of a class survey on favourite sports, whereas a line graph would be better to show average rainfall across different months.

 You can also show pupils some ‘bad’ charts and graphs (you’ll find examples online) and ask what’s wrong with them.